akamai/akamaipowershell/README.md

 # Akamai Powershell

-This module is designed to abstract the sometimes complex Akamai API commands, and its auth in particular.
-It can be used in Powershell 5.x or later (possibly earlier versions, though these are entirely untested), and there is no reason it won't work on MacOS or Linux, though these are also currently outside the scope of testing.
+This module is designed to abstract the sometimes complex Akamai {OPEN} API commands, and their auth in particular.
+It can be used in Powershell 5.x or later (6+ is recommended), and there is no reason it won't work on MacOS or Linux, though these are also currently outside the scope of testing.
 It is in no way complete, but rather is meant to be a collaborative effort to provide Powershell implementation of most (if not all) Akamai APIs.
 Pull requests are welcome, and encouraged!

 The central function of the module is Invoke-AkamaiRestMethod, which is a heavily modified version of the deprecated Invoke-AkamaiOpen you can find [here](https://github.com/akamai/AkamaiOPEN-edgegrid-powershell).